 Meet MMHS Board Member Sandy Arpen and learn why she loves Mandarin.
 Sandy moved to Mandarin in 1961, eventually married a Mandarin native, and adopted the community as her permanent “hometown.”
 She is currently serving as the President of the Board.

 “I chose to have my photo taken at the historic Mandarin Community Club building because it is a place that is special to me for many reasons.
 For one thing it is the most historic building in Mandarin, having been built in 1872 as a schoolhouse through the involvement of Mandarin’s most famous resident and my heroine, Harriet Beecher Stowe.
 Every time I enter the building and look at the gorgeous portrait of Harriet overlooking the hall, I feel her presence there.
-I imagine it being used as a schoolhouse during the week and a place of worship on Sunday, with the Stowe’s actually dragging a little organ across the dirt street from their home so they could have music at the services.
+I imagine it being used as a schoolhouse during the week and a place of worship on Sunday, with the men of the congregation actually dragging a little organ across the dirt street from the Stowe home so they could have music at the services.

 This property has always been the heart of Mandarin.
 This is where the Post Office was built in 1911, where the ‘villagers’ worked together for the Liberty League during World War I and where the Mandarin Community Club was founded in 1923.
 Many don’t know that this is also where plays took place with community members building the sets and acting out plays for over a century.
 I was a transplant to Mandarin in 1961, but my husband Tracey is a native and his father, mother and sister all acted and volunteered with the Mandarin Players – and they have great memories of those times.